technologyashands/technologyashands.github.io/README.md

 Technology as Hands
 ========

-A pop-up art and design show happening in Gowanus, September 18 - 25th 2015.
+A pop-up art and design show happening in Gowanus, October 23rd - 30th 2015

 A Fiercely Curious production.